 Every audience is different, but I’ve found that Beautycounter is significantly better than any other affiliate programs I use.
 If you’re a blogger and you like the products and the mission, I think you’re missing a huge opportunity.
 Again, I’ve been blogging for 13 years and no other source of income compares to this.
 It’s given me freedom to finally invest in some things for my blog that I couldn’t pay for in the past, like new design, dedicated hosting and a dedicated web developer which is so nice to have when the blog breaks or you get hacked by Russians.
 (Yes, that actually happened to me.)

 Um… I’m not sure.
 Ha!
 Seriously, I love it.
 I guess I wish consultants didn’t have to pay for shipping. 🙂

 Okay, I wanna learn more.

 If you want to learn more about being a consultant, you can read more on the Beautycounter website.
-Or email me directly ([email protected]) since it’s nice to be able to ask questions 1:1.
+Or fill this out so you can ask your questions and get answers in a 1:1 setting – I’ll email you right back!
 If you decide to sign up at any point, I’d love to be your mentor so find me when you enroll (under TeriLyn Hutcheon) or use this link.

 Nah, not interested.